Making the Elite: Top Jobs, Disparities, and Solutions: Counterfactuals

 \textbf{2.
 Labor demand is perfectly inelastic.} When labor demand is perfectly inelastic, jobs do not relax their employment targets, raise their cutoffs, and displace advantaged castes in favor of disadvantaged castes (Online Appendix Figure~\ref{fig:elastic_inelastic_labor_demand}).

 Under both scenarios, more disadvantaged castes are hired relative to the baseline.
 However, disadvantaged caste hires are the highest (lowest) when labor demand is perfectly elastic (inelastic).
-Similarly, advantaged caste hires are the lowest (highest) when labor demand is perfectly inelastic (elastic).

-The above viewpoint is a natural way to bound plausible responses under policies that explicitly improve employers' valuation of disadvantaged castes.
+Job displacements of advantaged castes are the highest (lowest) when labor demand is perfectly inelastic (elastic).
+This viewpoint is a natural way to bound plausible responses under policies that explicitly improve employers' valuation of disadvantaged castes.
 In such scenarios, firms would typically do a combination of increasing the hiring threshold a little and hiring a few more workers.

-\textbf{Comparing absolute effects.} The model-implied subsidy equivalent of the pre-college intervention policy is about 0.6\% of average annual salary, which is only about 10\% of the employer willingness to pay for an advantaged caste.
-In fact, employer willingness to pay for pre-college test scores is so small that even the upper bound of the earnings gap (in absolute value) under hiring subsidies is smaller than its lower bound under the pre-college intervention policy.
-Specifically, under the two alternative assumptions about labor demand, the earnings gap reduces from 11\% in the baseline to between 6 to 8 percent under hiring subsidies and between 9 to 10 percent under the pre-college intervention policy (Online Appendix Table~\ref{tab:earnings gap baseline and cf}).
+\textbf{Comparing absolute effects.} The model-implied subsidy equivalent of the pre-college intervention policy is about 0.6\% of average annual salary, \emph{which is only about 10\% of the employer willingness to pay for an advantaged caste}.
+In fact, employer willingness to pay for pre-college test scores is so small that even the upper bound of the earnings gap (in absolute value) under hiring subsidies is smaller than the lower bound of the earnings gap (in absolute value) under the pre-college intervention policy.
+Specifically, under the two alternative assumptions about labor demand, the earnings gap reduces from 11\% (in absolute value) in the baseline to between 6 to 8 percent under hiring subsidies and between 9 to 10 percent under the pre-college intervention policy (Online Appendix Table~\ref{tab:earnings gap baseline and cf}).
 Analogous comparisons hold for the reduction in job displacements of disadvantaged castes under both policies (Online Appendix Table~\ref{tab:unemployment baseline and cf}).